terribradley/message-board-extended/README.md

 # Message-board
 This app uses Ember to create a question and answer message board.
 Users can submit, update and delete questions while other users are able to click that question on the homepage and add an answer.
-They are also able to delete their answers as well.
+They can also save questions for later if they want to come back to answer.
+The app highlights popular questions and lists answers in order by the number of times they've been voted for.

 ## Prerequisites